Economics in Göttingen – study excellently

 - Associations, and private and public organizations.

 Additionally, a bachelor’s degree offers the possibility to continue your studies, such as participating in a master’s programme.
-The University of Göttingen alone offers several programmes such as an M.A. in international economics, an English-language M.A. in development economics, a M.Sc. in taxation, as well as an M.Sc. in applied statistics.
+The University of Göttingen alone offers several programmes such as an MSc in International Economics, an English-language MSc in Development Economics, a MSc in Taxation, as well as a MSc in Applied Statistics.

 In addition, the Göttingen economics department was ranked 8th in the 2019 university ranking of the business magazine "WirtschaftsWoche".
 On behalf of the magazine, the consulting firm Universum interviewed 650 HR managers across Germany to find out which universities (universities and universities of applied sciences) they preferred to recruit employees from and which criteria they paid particular attention to.

 - The quality of student life at the University of Göttingen is one of the best in Germany.
 The university offers modern facilities such as campus-wide WLAN, an E-leaning platform, a learning and study building and well-equipped lecture rooms.
-Students also have access to the modern library of the Faculty of Economic Sciences; and the Göttingen State and University Library (SUB), one of the five largest research libraries in all of Germany.
+Students also have access to the modern divisional library for the Economic and Social Sciences; and the Göttingen State and University Library (SUB), one of the five largest research libraries in all of Germany.
 Furthermore, the recent evaluation by the Centre for Higher Education (CHE) ranked the Faculty of Economic Sciences highly, placing the departments of business administration, economics, and business information systems in the highest to average ranking groups.

 - The university prides itself on excellence in research, with top performing economists as ranked in the Handelsblatt (German business magazine) rankings.
 For example, cege, the Centre for European, Governance, and Economic Development Research regularly offers research seminars, symposia, and workshops for qualified and interested master’s students.